-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision
+Whole school approaches The universal offer to all children and YP

+Additional, targeted support and provision provision

+Specialist, individualised support and provision

-All pupils have opportunities for social interaction regardless of need.
-All pupils are part of a class with named class teacher/s and associated Governor.
-All pupils are invited on trips and visits including overnight stays and residential visits.
-Opportunities to represent the school at outside events involving sport and music and interact with pupils from other Pupils have the opportunity to meet with visitors to the school All pupils have opportunities to attend a range of extra-curricular clubs.
-Adults will leading play during lunch times to encourage social engagement.
-Our school council represent the children in meetings and are involved in meeting and greeting visitors.
-Regular Circle-Time sessions provide opportunities for group discussion, interacting, listening and supporting each other REAL PE curriculum includes modules on physical education within groups and teams Staff are trained in Restorative Justice techniques to support the resolution of conflict Buddies/ Play Leaders for vulnerable pupils.
-Social stories and social skills groups Motional assessments (TIS) and interventions Older pupils are involved with 'paired reading' with younger students.
-Circle-Time/Social skills group to encourage and promote self-esteem and social interaction for some pupils.
-Trained teaching assistants in 'Socially Speaking' for small groups.
-Lego Therapy Intervention Autism Champion Intervention REAL PE - all staff trained to lead additional interventions Social stories and therapeutic stories are used to support pupils who find appropriate social interaction challenging.
-Motional assessments (TIS) and interventions Social stories are used to support individual pupils TA's working with individual students support development of social skills and may deliver specific programmes such as Time for Talk, Do You Have A Volcano in your Tummy?
-Alternative means of communication can be used e.g. Makaton signing, PECS.
-One-to-one speech and language sessions held for individual pupils.
-1:1 speech and language therapy sessions (Care Plan and goals devised by NHS SALT and intervention then led by our SALT TA) develop social interaction skills.
+- All pupils have opportunities for social interaction regardless of need. - All pupils are part of a class with named class teacher/s and Learning Support Assistants - All pupils are invited on trips and visits including overnight stays and residential visits. - Opportunities to represent the school at outside events involving sport and music and interact with pupils from other - Pupils have the opportunity to meet with visitors to the school - All pupils have opportunities to attend a range of extra-curricular clubs. - Adults will leading play during lunch times to encourage social engagement. - Our Rights Respecting group represent the children in meetings and are involved in meeting and greeting visitors. - Regular Circle-Time sessions provide opportunities for group discussion, interacting, listening and supporting each other - REAL PE curriculum includes modules on physical education within groups and teams - Staff are trained in Restorative Justice techniques to support the resolution of conflict - An oracy progression framework exists to support children with structuring what they want to say at age-expected levels.

+- Buddies/ Play Leaders for vulnerable pupils. - Sports Leaders in place to aid with sporting interactions - Social stories and social skills groups - Motional assessments (TIS) and interventions - Older pupils are involved with 'paired reading' with younger students. - Circle-Time/Social skills group to encourage and promote self-esteem and social interaction for some pupils. - Trained Learning Support Assistants in 'Socially Speaking' for small groups. - Lego Therapy Intervention - Autism Champion Intervention - REAL PE all staff trained to lead additional interventions - Implementation of the Zones of Regulation programme to support self-regulation and identification of emotional states in others

+- Social stories and therapeutic stories are used to support pupils who find appropriate social interaction challenging. - Motional assessments (TIS) and interventions - Social stories are used to support individual pupils - TA's working with individual students support development of social skills and may deliver specific programmes such as Time for Talk, Do You Have A Volcano in your Tummy? - Alternative means of communication can be used e.g. Makaton signing, PECS. - One-to-one speech and language sessions held for individual pupils. - 1:1 speech and language therapy sessions (Care Plan and goals devised by NHS SALT and intervention then led by our SALT TA) develop social interaction skills.